 Helping recruit better soldiers for the British Army in challenging times

-From fine-tuning computer skills through gaming to getting into shape with workouts designed for the forces, the latest issue of The Locker showcases the best of The Army by combining aspiration with inspiration.
-Above all else, it highlights a lifestyle that you want to be a part of, and shows how anyone can achieve it.
+With these core pillars, The Locker may feature stories as varied as developing skills through gaming to getting into shape with workouts designed for the forces.
+Above all else, the title highlights a lifestyle that readers want to be a part of, and shows how anyone can

 “The brief for Haymarket was to build a lifestyle communication that broadens the reach and understanding of what being a soldier or an officer in Army is and challenge preconceptions,” said Sarah Morrison, from Defence Recruiting Services at Capita.